 EVs, hybrids and plug-in hybrids can be seen frequently on American roads.
-While car insurance for a “green” car can be a bit more expensive than a gas-powered vehicle, the difference is not as big as you may think.
+While car insurance for a green car can be more expensive than a gas-powered vehicle, the difference is not as big as you may think.

-In the spring of 2023, CarInsurance.com surveyed drivers nationwide, asking them about their thoughts on electric vehicles, car insurance, inflation, the best state Departments of Motor Vehicles and more.
-In the survey, 21% of drivers said they are considering the purchase of an EV.
+In 2023, CarInsurance.com surveyed drivers nationwide, asking them about their thoughts on electric vehicles, car insurance, inflation, the best state Departments of Motor Vehicles and more.
+Out of 2,300 survey respondents, 21% said they are considering the purchase of an EV.

-Furthermore, drivers said that not having to pay for gas was the biggest reason they’re considering an EV purchase — to the tune of 40%.
+Drivers said that not having to pay for gas was the biggest reason they’re considering an EV purchase — to the tune of 40%.
 Other reasons?
-Climate change anxiety is the reason 27% of drivers would buy an EV with 19% saying that lower maintenance costs could induce them to purchase an electric car.
+Climate change anxiety is why 27% of drivers would buy an EV, and 19% said lower maintenance costs could induce them to purchase an electric car.

 If you’re interested in learning how to get cheap insurance with an EV, keep reading.